Sniffaloo Logo

 If you plan to fly with your cat to a hiking destination, make sure you follow the airline’s pet policies and prepare for the journey:

-You can check out more details in our blog Flying with Pets: Airline Policies, Tips & Essentials for Stress-Free Travel
+You can check out more details in our blog Flying with Pets: Tips & Policies for Stress-Free Travel

 Pro Tips for Successful Cat Hiking